Co-Occurring Mental Illness & Addiction Treatment

 Alternately, there are theories among psychiatrists and treatment professionals that addiction could, in fact, cause symptoms of mental or emotional disorders.
 While it’s believed to be substantially less common, the idea is that the chemical changes that occur in the brain when an individual habitually abuses a mind-altering substances could cause him or her to begin to experience and exhibit certain prognoses.

-How the Principles Recovery Center Dual-Diagnosis Program Can Help
+How Our South Florida Dual-Diagnosis Program Can Help

 Many people who are addicted to drugs are also diagnosed with other mental disorders, including anxiety and depression.
 Some people develop mental health problems related to their compulsive drug use, and some people take drugs in an attempt to alleviate symptoms of mental health disorders.
 Whatever symptoms appear first, it is important to treat all mental illnesses at the same time.

 At Principles Recovery Center we are capable of helping individuals cope not only with their addiction but with their underlying issues.
 An important element of our treatment program is how we identify underlying issues and develop a long-term treatment plan to set them up for success after treatment.